zabulus/core/builds/install/arch-specific/win32/installation_readme.txt

 o There are known areas of overlap between the
   32-bit and 64-bit installs:

-  - The Control Panel | Add or Remove Programs section does not indicate that an installed 32-bit version is 32-bit.
-However, an installed 64-bit version is clearly marked.

-  - The service installer (instsvc) uses the same instance name for 32-bit and 64-bit installed.
+  - The service installer (instsvc) uses the same default instance name for 32-bit and 64-bit installations.
 This is by design.
-If an attempt is made to install (for example) the 32-bit version and the 64-bit version simultaneously using the default instance name instsvc will see the location of the first version to be installed and continue to use it.
-This means that it will restart the original service at the end of installation.
+Services exist in a single name space.

   - If the 32-bit and 64-bit control panel applets are installed they will both point to the same default